 9. Dubrovnik, Croatia

-The beautiful and historical country of Croatia is home to the fascinating city of Dubrovnik, which has within its borders an entire neighborhood listed as a UNESCO World Heritage Site.
+Croatia’s beautiful and historical country is home to the fascinating city of Dubrovnik, which has within its borders an entire neighborhood listed as a UNESCO World Heritage Site.

 If you’re a fan of the HBO television show “Game of Thrones,” you’ll love seeing all the locations the film crew used for that series.
 You can also buy a spot on a guided Game of Thrones tour, where the guide will show you all the notable locations.

-One of the best tourist activities for your stay in Dubrovnik is the walking tour of the wall that allows you to stroll along the walls that surround Old Town.
-You’ll also want to take a walk along the Stradun, which is a major street in town that was active as early as the 13th century.
+One of the best tourist activities for your stay in Dubrovnik is the walking tour of the wall, allowing you to stroll along the walls surrounding Old Town.
+You’ll also want to walk along the Stradun, a major street in town that was active as early as the 13th century.